-All measurements must be carried out through a point, simulating the eye position of the operator, at a distance of 1.5 × "diagonal of the screen" from the centre point of the display screen but no less than 500 mm which could be considered as an absolute minimum viewing distance for comfortably viewing the display.
+All measurements must be carried out through a point, simulating the eye position of the operator, at a distance of 1.5 × "diagonal of the screen" from the centre point of the display screen but no less than 500 mm which is considered an absolute minimum distance for comfortably viewing the display.
 The instrument must be focused on the presented test image for all measurements.